CobyPear/README-Generator/README.md

  ## Description

- This CLI application can be used to generate your README.md at lightning speed!
-The README you are now reading was made using this application! :party:
+ This CLI application can be used to generate your README.md at lightning speed :zap: The README you are now reading was made using this application! :tada:

  ## Table Of Contents